Whether you’re building a new home or remodeling an existing one, these 2020 flooring trends are worth knowing about.

 2020 flooring trends are all about creating options and looks that work best in a variety of situations.
 Tiling and planking don’t have to be uniform to be chic!

 In the past, those who worked with lumber utilized mixed width flooring to make the most of the cut of each tree and not put any wood to waste.
-However, when used within the home, different sized flooring panels can actually create a more authentic feel in a space, and a pattern that’s totally unique to you.
+However, when used within the home, different sized flooring panels can create a more authentic feel in a space and a unique pattern.

 The boards in this flooring of a 3-bedroom, 2.5-bath Farmhouse style home range from narrow to quite wide in a randomized pattern that complements the unique coloring and grain pattern of the wood (Plan #142-1206)

-You can choose to use both wider and longer boards in certain rooms, while offsetting smaller nooks or side rooms with narrower boards, or if you would prefer, mix all cuts together in the same space to suit your style.
+You can choose to use both wider and longer boards in certain rooms while offsetting smaller nooks or side rooms with narrower boards, or if you would prefer, mix all cuts in the same space to suit your style.

 5. Bleached and Blanched Wood

 Flooring professionals are lightening up wooden installations by going for a bleached or “blanched look.”
-By applying bleach to the wood, they neutralize its color, resulting in an ashy light gray to pickled white color that really brightens a room.
+Applying bleach to the wood neutralizes its color, resulting in an ashy light gray to pickled white color that really brightens a room.

-Blanched (left) and bleached (right) oak floorboards look very different although the wood species is the same.
+Blanched (left) and bleached (right) oak floorboards look very different, although the wood species are the same.
 These “greige” and beige floors are trending, especially in beach and shore homes where the light and fresh look is especially important (photo source: Blue Ridge Hardwood, left, Malibu Wide Plank, right, The Home Depot)

-This is a very versatile flooring style, as it can provide contrast to darker colored walls, or nicely compliment lighter ones.
+This is a versatile flooring style, as it can provide contrast to darker colored walls or nicely compliment lighter ones.
 Because of its light and airy appeal, this look is especially good for beachy getaways and vacation homes near the water.